U.S. Army Corps of Engineers officials continue the remainder of the annual refill of Lake Washington to elevation 22 ft the week of May 22.

 Vessel owners should closely monitor lake elevations and adjust mooring lines as necessary.

-The Lake has been gradually refilled to 21.85 ft as of May 13.
-Water managers are targeting a typical annual refill of the lake to elevation 22 feet later this spring.
+Water managers began Lake Washington's annual summer refill operations Feb.
+15, 2023, and the Lake has been refilled to 21.85 ft as of April 30.
 Refilling the lake to 22 feet will help meet increased summer water use, providing water necessary for fish passage, navigation, and salinity control.

 The official lake level is measured at the Locks.
 The 22-foot target elevation is referenced to the local project datum, equivalent to 18.75 feet referenced to the North American Vertical Datum of 1988.